Scripler/scripler/README.md

 * models
  * The MongoDB schemas for the collections
 * routes
- * Application logic for the different logical domains
+ * Application logic for the different API routes
+* lib
+ * Other application logic

 Requirements
 ------------